 Once the above steps are complete, you will be asked to confirm your business address.
 You will then be sent a postcard and verification code to the address provided.
 Once received, enter the verification code and click next to finish the registration process.

-Once done, you can easily go to your seller central login page to start selling.
+Once done, you can easily go to your seller central login page, list your products on Amazon, and start selling.
+Ensure you provide accurate and detailed descriptions, high-quality images, and competitive pricing to attract potential buyers.

 If you want to know more about setting up your Amazon seller account and starting your Amazon business, you can contact ecommerce experts at ePlaybooks.